War: Second Afghan War.

 At around midday the British and Indian cavalry issued from the cantonment and began the work of dispersing the remaining Afghan forces and pursuing the retreating tribesmen, while the infantry cleared the villages in the area of the cantonment.

-No quarter was given to Afghans found in the area with weapons.
+given to Afghans found in the area with weapons.

 On the morning of the 24th December 1879 Roberts prepared to eject the Afghans from Kabul city when he received news that Mohammed Jan’s enormous army had completely dispersed.